-4. Question 2: Based on your prediction and your observations, what mathematical equation might you use to describe the momentum you would need to stop an oncoming vehicle traveling with a known mass and velocity?
+- 3. Question 1: Which combination was best to bring both carts to rest after collision? - 4.
+Question 2: Based on your prediction and your observations, what mathematical equation might you use to describe the momentum you would need to stop an oncoming vehicle traveling with a known mass and velocity?
 Should it depend on the mass, the velocity or both?
-Explain your choice.
+Write the equation and explain your choice.